travelgateX/documentation-site/content/legacy/docs/hotel-push/messages-files/typical-scenario.md

     > 1. Providers retrieve static inventory (Hotel/Rates/Rooms) from
     >     Seller using HotelRatePlanInventoryRetrieve in order to map
-    >     Hotelier inventory into its system.
+    >     Hotelier inventory into their system.
     > 2. Providers Push/Notif Rate information to Seller using
     >     HotelRatePlanNotif in order to synchronize Hotelier rates.
     > 3. Providers Push/Notif Availability information to Seller using